ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 1.md

 {{< figure library="true" src="econometrics/03_OLS/Fig_02.png" >}}

 The dashed line plots the fitted line, that is, all the $\hat{y}$ values estimated by the regression.
 This line can be interpreted as the expected value of $y$ conditional on a given value of $x$.
-Because $e$ is random, $E[y|x] = \hat{y}$.
+Because $e$ is random with zero mean $(E[\varepsilon]=0$), $E[y|x] = \hat{y}$.

 We can use the same dataset to illustrate the importance of having a large and representative sample.
 The `STATA` code below splits the 74 observations in two random groups of 37 each.
-The figure shows how each  sample taken the same population (all 74 datapoints) can lead to different regression results (because the code uses random values, your own result will not coincide with the one shown below)
+The figure shows how each sample, taken the same population, can lead to different regression results (because the code uses random values, your own result will not coincide with the one shown below)

 ```stata
 *==============================================================================*